abdeoliveira/timepatrol/README.md

 ## Installation
 If you are on Arch or Arch-based distribution, first check the `install.sh` script.
 Then run `sudo ./install.sh` if you are OK with it.
-Note it will install `pacman` hooks which are optional.
+Note it will install the `pacman` hook which is optional.

 If not, just `cp` the `timepatrol` script to a suitable path.